-- Drinking hot water, lemon and fresh ginger can help with nausea.
+- Drinking hot water, lemon and fresh ginger can help with a sensitive stomach.

-- Ginger sweets or chews can be useful for morning sickness – just be sure they aren’t too high in sugar.
+- Ginger sweets or chews may be useful for stomach upsets – just be sure they aren’t too high in sugar.

 - Eat what you fancy - sometimes trying to eat what you think you should eat, when the thought of it makes you stomach turn can lead to worse symptoms.

 - Don’t take supplements on an empty stomach.